Polyphenols

 - Reduce inflammatory processes by inhibiting pro-inflammatory pathways and cytokines.

-- Modulate cellular signaling, influencing gene expression related to inflammation and antioxidant defense.
+- Modulate cell signaling, influencing gene expression related to inflammation and antioxidant defense.

 - Protect DNA and proteins from oxidative damage.